NightFury10497/Anomaly-Detection/README.md

-# Anomaly-Detection os Supervised Dataset
+# Anomaly-Detection of Supervised Dataset
+Algorithm Used: KNN(K-Nearest-Neighbours)
+Prediction of Anomaly Person in the dataset.
+Clustering of Supervised dataset.